 The Board of Directors of Project GO, Inc. (PGI) then submitted their first bid to the Placer County Human Services Department, to administer and operate a program designed for energy conservation assistance for our low-income residents.
 We were selected and sanctioned by the Placer County Board of Supervisors, as the eligible entity to receive all available grants funding for energy conservation assistance for low-income residents.

-The initial grant, in the amount of $40,000, passed through the State Office of Economic Opportunity (now the California Department of Community Services and Development (CSD) from the Federal Department of Energy (DOE).
+The initial grant, in the amount of $40,000, passed through the State Office of Economic Opportunity (now the California Department of Community Services and Development (CSD).
 The funds were to be utilized for conservation materials, overhead and administration, and the labor was provided though the California Employment Training Agency (CETA).
 The program was operated out of an abandoned Church on North Grant Street in Roseville, which served as office, warehouse, and Board meeting room.
 The staff provided weatherization assistance for approximately ten low-income households per month.

 In the 1980s our country was in the middle of an oil embargo, with skyrocketing energy costs, and a newfound emphasis on energy conservation, with advocacy efforts to fund programs for those who could not afford to invest in these types of improvements themselves.
 Also, at this time, the CETA labor program ended, and PGI was forced to utilize limited grant funds to hire permanent staff.